MadPUG/Introduction-To-Python/README.md

 yourself the Python programming language and it is assumed that consumers of this material will also be in attendance at the event.

+## Attending

+If you're attending this event, please read the [prerequisites][./prerequisites.md] file before hand and fulfill them.

 ## Contributing

 If you find a problemm with something in the repository follow these steps: